Overview

 The guide has advice to help school councils set goals and priorities.
 It has tips about:

-You will find ideas and examples from school councils across the province.
-Your school council can adapt these to meet its needs.
+You will find ideas and examples that your school council can adapt to meet its needs.
 The guide also has sample forms, checklists and reports.